 The future, and do we really need Fingerprint Scanner on phones?

 Probably no, not for everything we do at least.
-Well, for unlocking a phone it’s effective enough but just think about it- You got kidnapped and the kidnappers want to make a call using your phone, if you have a PIN/password or pattern for unlocking you can simply say that you have forgotten that, but in case of fingerprint scanner they can easily forcefully get your finger pressed against the scanner and unlock it.
+Well, for unlocking a phone it’s effective enough but just think about it- You got kidnapped and the kidnappers want to make a call using your phone.
+If you have a PIN/password or pattern for unlocking you can simply say that you have forgotten that, but in case of fingerprint scanner they can forcefully get your finger pressed against the scanner and unlock it.

 “I have a large scar on the pad of my right thumb which makes my S5 have difficulty reading my print (im VERY right handed) and it became so cumbersome, i disabled it after about 2 days, and i got my S5 6 days after it was released.”